Text only | Skip links

 The licence defines the responsibilities placed on third parties wishing to modify and/or reuse open source software within their own products, so choosing the right licence is key to ensuring that the project owner is able to sustain the project in whichever way they choose.
 The first thing we recommend is to use only licences that have been approved by the Open Source Initiative (OSI).
 There are many good reasons for this, but perhaps the most convincing is that sticking with an OSI licence makes it much more likely that potential users and contributors will understand your licence terms already.
 Using an obscure licence or writing your own will negate this advantage.

-There is a wide range of OSI-approved licences to choose from.
+There are a wide range of OSI-approved licences to choose from.
 Which one is right for a given project depends on the future plans for the software.
-Here are some key questions that should be considered when choosing a licence:
+For more information, see our briefing note What Kind Of Licence Should I Choose?.

 Once you have chosen the most appropriate OSI-approved licence under which to release your code, you need to make sure that you are legally entitled to do so.
 This involves ensuring that you can prove that all your code is exclusively your intellectual property (IP) and that you have all the necessary rights to license it as you please, and auditing it on an ongoing basis so that it remains that way.